hpc/mpifileutils/doc/markdown/dfilemaker.1.md

     is set to 10 min, 20 max.

 -f, \--fill=*type*
 :   Specify the fill pattern of the file.
-Currently three options are available,
+Current options available are:
     `random`, `true`, `false`, and `alternate`. `random` will fill the file using urandom(4). `true` will fill the file with a 0xFF pattern. `false` will fill the file with a 0x00 pattern. `alternate` will fill the file